Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 type: docs

 description: >
-  How to configure and execute tests using the MasterController.
+  How to configure and execute tests using the Mastercontroller.
 ---
 ## Motivation